Indiana Academic Standards

 5.1.8.
 Identify the early founders of colonial settlements and describe early colonial resistance to British rule.

 5.2.
-Students will identify main components and characteristics of the United States government.
-They will identify and explain key ideas in government from the colonial and founding periods that continue to shape civic and political life.
+Civics and Government: Students identify main components and characteristics of the United States government.
+Students identify and explain key ideas in government from the colonial and founding periods that continue to shape civic and political life.

 Foundations of Government

 5.2.3.
-Give examples of how the British colonies in America developed forms of representative government, self-government and democratic practices.
+Give examples and explain how the British colonies in America developed forms of representative government, self-government and democratic practices.

 5.4.
-Students will describe the productive resources and market relationships that influence the way people produce goods and services and earn a living in the United States in different historical periods.
+Economics: Students describe the productive resources and market relationships that influence the way people produce goods and services and earn a living in the United States in different historical periods.
 Students consider the importance of economic decision making and how people make economic choices that influence their future.